Operating Room Assistant

 How many candidates are you accepting for the training?

-An initial class of approximately 20 students will be accepted to begin in January and participants must be available to take the course at the time it is offered.
-Only those who successfully complete the course will be able to accept – and start – their ORA position.
+Limited space is available for these sessions, and participants must be available to take the course at the time it is offered.
+Only those who successfully complete the course will be able to start their OR Assistant position.

 How much does it cost?